 Official thermometer-based keeping of temperature records started around 1850.
 It offers us more than a century of data to prove that Global Warming is a stark reality.
 But there is more evidence than just temperature readings to further substantiate this reality.

-By merely looking at a few measurements and comparisons taken over time, it will soon become clear just how fast the planet's surface and atmosphere is warming up:
+By merely looking at a few measurements and comparisons taken over time, it will soon become clear just how fast the planet's surface and the atmosphere is warming up:

 1) Global Temperature Rise

-Over the past 150 years, global temperature rose by 1° Fahrenheit (0.9° Celsius.)
+Over the past 150 years, the global temperature rose by 1° Fahrenheit (0.9° Celsius.)
 It may sound like an insignificant change from a shortsighted human perspective.

 But when you think of the timescale over which natural global climatic and geological changes take place, the whole picture changes dramatically.